CSLiuPeng/DBKernel-PaperList/README.md

 # CCFA-DB
-The classical paper of database, it include traditional db and ai4db
+The classical paper of database, it include traditional db, ai4db and others.